johnnymetz/johnny-metz-blog/content/posts/dockerize-your-cypress-tests.md

 ![xquartz preferences](/xquartz-preferences.png)

-- Navigate to your terminal and run the following command to allow our host to connect to the X server.
+- Navigate to your terminal and run the following command to allow our host to connect to X server.

 ```
 $ xhost + 127.0.0.1
 127.0.0.1 being added to access control list
 ```

 - Set the `DISPLAY` variable, which we're going to pass to our Cypress docker container.
-This tells the X server to forward the interactive GUI to `host.docker.internal`, which is a special DNS name that points to our host (read more about it [here](https://docs.docker.com/desktop/mac/networking/#use-cases-and-workarounds)).
+This tells X server to forward the interactive GUI to `host.docker.internal`, which is a special DNS name that points to our host (read more about it [here](https://docs.docker.com/desktop/mac/networking/#use-cases-and-workarounds)).

 ```
 DISPLAY=host.docker.internal:0